react-navigation/react-navigation/packages/react-native-tab-view/README.md

 Pager component based on `PanResponder`

 It accepts the following props,
+- `configureTransition` - optional callback which returns a configuration for the transition
+- `animationEnabled` - whether to enable page change animation
 - `swipeEnabled` - whether to enable swipe gestures
 - `swipeDistanceThreshold` - minimum swipe distance to trigger page switch
 - `swipeVelocityThreshold` - minimum swipe velocity to trigger page switch